 After dropping off my backpack at a guesthouse and having lunch, I managed to find myself a tuk-tuk motorcycle that offered to drive me to and fro Wat Hat Yai Nai, about ten minutes front Lee Gardens Plaza.

-Tuk-tuk motorcycle cost me very reasonable 100 bath (RM10), which included waiting time.
+Tuk-tuk motorcycle cost me very reasonable 100 Thai baht (RM10), which included waiting time.